shaharx/alfred/README.md

 ```

 After the deployment, there will be a prompt whether to set the deployed server as the default server or not.
-This means that for the following commands, if the -p (--path) flag will not be specified, the command will be executed on the default server as can be seen in the next section section
+This means that for the following commands, if the -p (--path) flag will not be specified, the command will be executed on the default server as can be seen in the next section

 ## Basic Usage